 In its traditional Buddhist form, rather than current colloquial understanding, karma is the intentional actions of body, speech or mind and the imprints those actions leave in our minds.
 So the things we say, do and think, and the imprints in our minds left by them determine how we are going to understand the world we live in, and how we are going to act in the future.
 Karma tells us that there is a relationship between what we do and how we feel that results from the intention behind our actions.
 This means karmic actions have a moral dimension, with intention being crucial.
 Unintentional actions, such as a tree falling on a house, do not fall under the doctrine of karma.

-Karma Definitions and Notes
+Quick Introduction to Karma Definitions and Notes

 - Karma is, collectively, the motivational dispositions stored in our brain which, when conditions warrant it, assemble into narratives that suggest how we should act.

 - Karma is the destiny that you earn though your actions and thoughts.

 - Karma is an echo of the past that determines the future.

 - Karma means and explains that our past actions actually bind us to our present actions.

 - Karma a foundational thesis of Indian moral philosophy.

 - Karma are the intentional acts that result in states of being and the arising of new Selfs from moment to moment.